jtobelem-simplon/simple-webview/README.md

-# Simply launch a wev viedo
+# Simply launch a web viedo on youtube

 You can test it executing main method of Main.java.